transifex/transifex-swift-cli/README.md

 The only variation related limitation concerns the width variants [^1] [^2].

+##### Further notes

+* In order for the `push` command to be successful, the target project / workspace must be buildable by Xcode with no compilation errors.

+* If you are trying to `push` the translations of a CocoaPods project, then use the `.xcworkspace` directory on the `--project` argument instead of the `.xcodeproj` one, otherwise the `push` command will fail with framework not found linker errors.

 #### Pulling

 `txios-cli pull --token <transifex_token> --translated-locales <translated_locale_list> --output <output_directory>`